sachinrdoss95/MatMultiselectAutocomplete/README.md

     })
     ```

-- Add the component selector in your component.html file:
+- Add the selector in your component.html file:
     ```html
     <mat-ms-auto [(dropdownList)]="dropdownList" displayKey="display"></mat-ms-auto>
     ```